 St Gregory’s is of historical importance as an early manifestation of revived open Catholic observance in the Chorley area.
-The church has been subject to many changes of which the distinctive and unusual tower (1845) is of particular interest.
-The modern reordering is simple and unobtrusive.
+The church has been subject to many changes, of which the distinctive and unusual tower (1845) is of particular interest.

 The main body of the church is of five bays, without structural division between nave and chancel, terminating in an apse with a five-bay blind arcade with fluted Corinthian pilasters.
 The ceiling is coffered.
 This scheme of fibrous plaster beams, a Vitruvian scroll frieze and classical cornice was introduced by Honan in 1910.
 A west gallery on Tuscan columns with a panelled front was shortened by Honan in 1910.
 The western entrance area is flanked by a baptistery and confessionals, with a staircase to the gallery.
 Baptistery with mosaic applied in the 1960s (possibly 1966), no longer used for its intended purpose.
 The remodelled aisle arcades take the form of large, square columns; Honan added fibrous plaster arches to the aisles and fibrous plaster Corinthian pilasters to the columns in 1910, but these have since been truncated, probably when green marble facings were applied to the column bases in about 1936.

-The stained glass is all 19th century, except one window at the west end of 1963 and a Millennium window by Design Lights.
+The stained glass is all nineteenth century, except one window at the west end of 1963 and a millennium window by Design Lights.
 The aisles each contain a Portland stone altar; that on the south side is by Edmund Kirby, designed in 1890.
-A chancel screen was removed by Honan in 1910 and the chancel has been simply reordered in the late 20th century with the addition of a stepped stage and simple, smaller altar by Terry Sarsfield.
+A chancel screen was removed by Honan in 1910 and the chancel was simply reordered in the late twentieth century with the addition of a stepped stage and simple, smaller altar by Terry Sarsfield.